RoozbehBandpey/Ahab/CKA/01_core_concepts.md

 ## Pods with YAML

-Kubernetes uses yaml files as input for creation of objects such as pods, replicas, deployments, etc., all of these follow similar structure, a kubernetes definition files always has four top-level fields `apiVersion`, `kind`, `metadata` and `specs`:
+Kubernetes uses yaml files as input for creation of objects such as pods, replicas, deployments, etc., all of these follow similar structure, a kubernetes definition files always has four top-level fields `apiVersion`, `kind`, `metadata` and `spec`:

 ```yml
 apiVersion: